Geborgen/dinoksetiid/README.md

 ### Starting Up

 Open the installation folder and open `ModOrganizer.exe`.
 Make sure the dropdown box on the right is set to `Play Dinoksetiid [SKSE]`, and run it.

+It may take longer to launch the first time, but on subsequent launches, ENB will cache and it should not take as long.

+If at any subsequent time your game is not loading, or you begin to see strange visual issues, clear your ENB cache and try again.

+> [!TIP]
+> To avoid a cluttered overwrite folder, you can drag the contents of overwrite after your first launch (`Root\enbcache`) to the `ENB Screenshots & Cache` mod under the `ENB Files` separator.
+You can store screenshots there too with the same method.

 > [!TIP]
 > You can create a desktop shortcut in the shortcuts dropdown.